 My clients are the center of every appointment-as they should be!
-I realize that your time is valuable and I want you to get as much out of out time together as possible.
-This means our sessions will be working sessions-but instead of spinning your wheels alone, you will have trained profession support.
+I realize that your time is valuable and I want you to get as much out of our time together as possible.
+This means our sessions will be working sessions-but instead of spinning your wheels alone, you will have trained professional support.

 I value your feedback.
-I check-in regularly to make sure your treatment plan is on track to helping you achieve your goals and mental health success-if something isn't working, we will explore why and make adjustments as necessary.
+I check in regularly to make sure your treatment plan is on track to help you achieve your goals and mental health success-if something isn't working, we will explore why and make adjustments as necessary.

 May I offer some reassurance...